CosmoStat/Tutorials/presentation_tips.md

 Much more difficult for both speaker and audience to manage and keep the attention.
 If you give a talk online as you would give it live, there is a high chance it won't be effective.

+Should we just record the talk, send it in advance, and then have only the interactive part live?
+Ex.
+Q&A on the recorded talk.

 ## What we've covered